Customer Retention

 Limitations of surveys

 1. Time-consuming to design and administer: Surveys require careful planning, question development, and testing.
-Crafting effective survey questions and ensuring employees have a smooth survey experience can be time-consuming.
+Crafting effective ecommerce survey questions and ensuring employees have a smooth survey experience can be time-consuming.

 2. Higher response burden on participants: Surveys often involve a longer time commitment from participants, which can lead to survey fatigue or non-response.
 This may introduce bias if certain groups are less likely to complete and answer the survey.